xenia-project/xenia/docs/building.md

 'Working Directory' to `$(SolutionDir)..\..`.
 You can specify flags and the file to run in the 'Command Arguments' field (or use `--flagfile=flags.txt`).

-### OSX

-* Mac OSX 10.9+
-* Xcode 5.1+

-#### Debugging

-Choose `Product > Scheme > Edit Scheme`.
-For xenia, alloy-sandbox, and the other executables select the Run action on the left and set `Options > Working Directory` to your root xenia/ git path.

-## xenia-build

-A simple build script is included to manage basic tasks such as building dependencies.

-    ./xenia-build.py --help

-On Windows the `xb.bat` file enables you to issue all commands by just typing `xb`.
-Note that you should run everything from the root `xenia\` folder.

-On Linux/OSX the `xeniarc` bash file has some aliases that save some
-keypresses:

-    source xeniarc
-    xb  -> python xenia-build.py
-    xbb -> python xenia-build.py build
-    xbc -> python xenia-build.py clean

-### Commands

-#### setup

-Run this on initial checkout to pull down all dependencies and submodules.

-    xb setup

-#### pull

-Does a `git pull` in addition to updating submodules and rebuilding dependencies and gyp outputs.
-Use this, if possible, instead of git pull.

-    xb pull

-#### gyp

-Updates all of the supported gyp projects.
-If you're using Visual Studio or Xcode to build or debug your projects you'll need to run this after you change gyp/gypi files.

-    xb gyp

-#### build

-Builds all xenia targets using ninja.
-Release is built by default; specify `--debug` to build the debug configuration.

-    xb build
-    xb build --debug

-#### clean

-Cleans just xenia outputs from the build/ directory.
-A following build will just have the rebuild xenia and not all of the dependencies.

-    xb clean

-#### nuke

-Cleans up xenia outputs as well as all dependencies.
-A full build will be required after this so only do this if you want to reclaim your disk space or something is really wrong.

-    xb nuke

 ## Running

 Use the wrapper shell scripts under `bin/` to run tools.
 They will ensure the